meilisearch/documentation/learn/advanced/datatypes.md

 # Data types

-This article describes how Meilisearch handles the different types of data in your documents.
-The behavior described here concerns only Meilisearch's internal processes and can be helpful in understanding how the tokenizer works, but keep in mind that **the value of a field remains unchanged in returned documents**.
-For example, if a document contains a nested object, this value will keep the exact same structure upon search.
+This article explains how Meilisearch handles the different types of data in your dataset.

+**The behavior described here concerns only Meilisearch's internal processes** and can be helpful in understanding how the tokenizer works.
+The value of a field, meanwhile, remains unchanged for most practical purposes not related to Meilisearch's inner workings.

 [[toc]]